bonsairobo/building-blocks/README.md

   - pathfinding
 - level of detail
   - `OctreeChunkIndex` as a hierarchical index of chunk IDs
-  - `ChunkPyramid` for multiresolution voxel data and downsampling
+  - `ChunkMap` supports multiresolution voxel data and downsampling
   - algorithms for finding active chunks and updates to a 3D clipmap
   - multiresolution Surface Nets (TODO)
 - procedural generation